Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

       * This plan could be revised as the needs of the project change

 ### Virtual and Real Work Space - Assigned:Keith
-The project team are geographically dispersed and have significant limiations on time during which the entire team can meet in person.
+The project team are geographically dispersed and have significant limitations on time during which the entire team can meet in person.
 To support the remote nature of the project team, the GitHub repository and system will be the primary method used as a workspace.
 There are some trade-offs in this approach, which must be considered by the project team when contributing to the project.

 * Document Formatting Restrictions: The MarkDown (MD) method of documenting in GitHub is limited in its ability to format text and doesn't include built-in diagramming or editing tools.
 Word processing systems such as Microsoft Word and Google Docs are superior in this manner, but the project team is unable to utilize these systems due to security restrictions at their workplaces.
 Therefore, the use of the MarkDown documents in GitHub will be the preferred approach.
 Project team members will work around any formatting limitations accordingly.